Skip to main content

 But the good news is that treating hearing loss can help keep your brain healthy as you age.
 For people at risk for dementia, hearing aids can reduce the risk of decreasing function by almost 50% over a 3-year period.

-If you have noticed a difference in your hearing, be sure to talk to your provider.
+If you’ve noticed a difference in your hearing, be sure to talk to your healthcare team.
 They can help figure out what may be causing the hearing loss and find the best next steps to help you hear things clearly again.

 The bottom line